cheddatech/CheddaBoards-Godot/docs/guides/signals-reference.md

 signal login_success(nickname: String)
 signal login_failed(reason: String)
 signal logout_success()
-# v2.2.3: fired when the server rejects the stored session token (401/403).
+# v2.2.3: fired when the server rejects the stored session token - expired,
-# The saved session is cleared and logout_success ALSO fires, so menus that
+# revoked, or the account no longer exists.
+The saved session is cleared and
+# logout_success ALSO fires, so menus that already handle logout_success need
-# already handle logout_success need no changes - connect this only to show
+# no changes - connect this only to show something specific ("Session
-# something specific ("Session expired - please sign in again").
+# expired - please sign in again").
 signal session_expired()
 signal auth_error(reason: String)
 ```